-Every merchant, who wants to stay in the picture and boost productivity, should look for opportunities that will drive competitive advantage for their business.
-Application programming interface has a direct relation to e-Commerce enhancement as never before.
+Every SaaS provider, who wants to stay in the picture and boost productivity, should look for opportunities that will drive competitive advantage for their business.
+Application Programming Interface (API) has a direct relation to eCommerce enhancement as never before.
 It is considered to be a key enabler to empower human interactions in the business-to-business environment.
 However, this communication is invisible for users but in the same time it appears to be robust way to satisfy all customers’ unique needs and demands.

 Typically an application or device user has no idea their experience includes the integration of one or more 3rd party APIs.
 They don’t know that once they load the app, it’s making calls to other remote services, pulling a range of content and data at their request.

 We find a close parallel among common household utility dependency.
 Use of water, electricity, even telephone, is done without understanding the complexity of underlying pipes and wires carrying something to and from our homes to local providers.
 However, we do recognize those pipes and wires exist.

 With API-integrated apps and devices, everything should work so easily the user may never need to know that the app relies on interacting with a variety of platforms.
 The app’s connection to one or more APIs should always be an invisible wire to the user.

 Examples and Exceptions

 Siri, perhaps one of the most sophisticated and seamless multi-platform experiences on mobile devices today, magically connects users to dozens of 3rd party platforms without them knowing and without them needing to know.
 News, weather, sports scores, directions, scheduling appointments and much more are delivered by way of the most organic voice-controlled interface.
 Content and service-generated data arrive without the need of decision, selection or login.